Sundays are great for slow cooking recipes. This ground pork bolognese is perfect for low simmer cooking while enjoying the lazy summer day. Enjoy.

 4 tablespoons tomato paste

-300ml of tomato passata or 300ml of San Marzano tomatoes (can be pulsed into a puree in a small food processor)
+200ml of tomato passata or San Marzano tomatoes (puree in a food processor)

 Parmigiano-Reggiano- grated to desire

-Mix the ground pork and sausage with 2 tablespoons of olive oil in a small bowl.
-Heat a dutch oven over medium-high heat and add the meat, crumbling it as you add it to the pan.
-Break up the meat with a wooden spatula and stir for 5 minutes until it is almost browned.
+Mix the ground pork and sausage with 1 tablespoon of olive oil in a small bowl.
+Heat a Dutch oven over medium-high heat and add the meat, crumbling it as you add it to the pan.
+Break up the meat with a wooden spatula and stir minimally for 5 minutes until it is almost browned.
 Remove from the heat and place the meat in a separate bowl.

-Deglaze the pan with the red wine and keep it on medium heat for a couple of minutes to burn off the alcohol, then add the milk to soften the meat.
+Deglaze the pan with the red wine and keep it on medium heat for a couple of minutes to burn off the alcohol, and then add the milk to soften the meat.
 After 2 minutes stir in the tomato paste.
-Once incorporated then add the San Marzano tomatoes and chicken/vegetable stock.
-Add basil leaves and simmer gently for 3 hours until reduced and thickened.
+Once incorporated then add the tomato passata and chicken stock.
+Add basil leaves and simmer gently for 1-2 hours until reduced and thickened.

 Add salt and pepper to taste and cover with a lid and leave for 20 minutes off the heat.